 The farmhouse has a stunning contemporary kitchen with a range cooker, a huge sociable island and gorgeous stone flooring.

-This is the living room with a wood burning stove, deep comfortable sofas and a lovely warm atmosphere.
+This is the sitting-room with a wood-burning stove, deep comfortable sofas and a lovely warm atmosphere.

-This is a wonderful view down over the farmhouse from the gardens at the rear.
+This is the wonderful view down over the farmhouse from the gardens at the rear.

 Buddlewall will make a family celebration a wholly memorable experience.

-End the day in the fabulous living room.
+End the day in the fabulous sitting-room.
 There is a cupboard full of games and DVDs for you to enjoy.

-This is the other side of the main living-room.
+This is the other side of the main sitting-room.
 The stairs lead up to the master en suite bedroom.

-This photo shows you the little front garden area.
+This photo shows you the little front garden.

-As well as the gardens around the farmhouse there is a little meadow and a little bridge over the river (please supervise children at all times).
+As well as the gardens around the farmhouse there is a small meadow and a little bridge over the river (please supervise children at all times).

-This is the master bedroom at the top of the stairs from the living room
+This is the master bedroom at the top of the stairs from the sitting-room.

-There are some lovely pieces of antique furniture to add to the character of this happy family holiday home
+There are some lovely pieces of antique furniture that add to the character of this happy family holiday home.

 Linked by a door to the master bedroom is this family room with a double and a single bed.
 This room also has separate access from the central staircase.